mxagar/datacamp_notes/Course_XGBoost/XGBoost_Datacamp.md

 Additionally, we can apply **regularization** to control the complexity of the model:

-- `gamma`: minimum loss reduction allowed for a split to occur (refers to trees, I understand).
+- `gamma`: minimum loss reduction allowed for a split to occur.
-- `alpha`: L1 regularization on leaf weights, larger values mean more regularization (refers to linear models, I understand).
+- `alpha`: L1 regularization on (leaf) weights, larger values mean more regularization.
+- `lambda`: L2 regularization on (leaf) weights.

+Apparently, all these regularization parameters can be used with both base/weak learners; however, their interpretation is different in each case:

+1. Decision Trees (`"gbtree"` base learner):
+  - Gamma: Controls the minimum loss reduction required to make a split in a decision tree.
+A higher value of gamma makes the algorithm more conservative and reduces the number of splits.
+  - Alpha: L1 regularization parameter on leaf weights.
+A higher value of alpha makes the leaf weights closer to zero, resulting in a more sparse tree.
-- `lambda`: L2 regularization on leaf weights (refers to linear models, I understand).
+  - Lambda: L2 regularization parameter on leaf weights.
+A higher value of lambda makes the leaf weights smaller, resulting in a smoother tree.

+2. Linear Models (`"gblinear"` base learner):
+  - Gamma: Controls the L1 regularization strength on the weights.
+A higher value of gamma results in more sparsity in the weight matrix.
+  - Alpha: L1 regularization parameter on the bias.
+A higher value of alpha makes the bias closer to zero, resulting in a more sparse model.
+  - Lambda: L2 regularization parameter on the weights.
+A higher value of lambda makes the weights smaller, resulting in a smoother model.

 ### 2.1 Non-Linear and Linear Weak Learners: Ames/Boston Housing Prediction